 Gen Zs have little free time and by developing a product that groups together fitness and entertainment, young people will feel more willing to engage.
 The Nintendo Ring Fit Adventure, a product which builds a workout into the gaming process, has seen sales soar with the price rising from 500 yuan at launch to 2000 yuan in 2020.
 The game includes popular workouts, such as HIIT, and provides images of different environments all whilst giving the impression of playing a game.

-If you need an agency that deeply understands Chinese social media marketing and want to enter the Chinese market with a detailed digital strategy that fits your brand, we can help.
+If you need an agency that deeply understands social media marketing in China and want to enter the Chinese market with a detailed marketing strategy that fits your brand, we can help.

-And if you have urgent questions or want to learn more from or about Chinese brands or the China market in general, ChoZan’s consultation services and expert calls are your shortcut to expertise.
+And if you have urgent questions or want to learn more from or about Chinese brands or the China market in general, ChoZan’s expert calls and consultation services are your shortcut to expertise.

 Contact us with any questions you might have and we’ll put you on the right track.